-Emergency management is an essential component of AMAGGI's management system, encompassing procedures for identifying and managing specific situations, including social and environmental and food safety-related events.
-Trained teams proactively prevent and, when necessary, ensure effective responses in adverse situations, with a special focus on managing the social and environmental consequences.
+Emergency management is an essential component of AMAGGI's management system encompassing procedures for identifying and managing specific situations, including social a environmental and food safety-related events.
+Trained teams proactively prevent and, when necessary, ensure effective responses in advers situations, with a special focus on managing the social and environmental consequences.

-Each unit of the company has an Emergency Brigade or Team in accordance with the prevailing legislation.
-These teams are made up of employees that participate voluntarily without adversely affecting their normal activities, in the areas of prevention, combat or management of emergencies.
-They receive extensive training that includes firefighting, dealing with product leakages and the prevention and care of human injuries, among other eventualities.
+Fach unit's IFP describes in detail the scenarios Each unit of the company has an Emergency of social and environmental, and occupational Brigade or Team in accordance with the prevailing health and safety (OHS) emergencies, together legislation.
+These teams are made up of with the emergency response procedures.
+Elements like escape routes, meeting points and employees that participate voluntarily without adversely affecting their normal activities, in the communication channels are carefully outlined. areas of prevention, combat or management of emergencies.
+They receive extensive training The extent of the emergency response and that includes firefighting, dealing with product service structures depends on the size and the leakages and the prevention and care of human specific activities of each unit.
+This guarantees the presence of emergency brigades or teams, injuries, among other eventualities.

-During the training sessions, the employees acquire the competencies required for identifying and responding to the scenarios set out in the Individual Emergency Plans (IEP) of their respective units.
+During the training sessions, the employees ٦, acquire the competencies required for identifying and responding to the scenarios set out in the and Individual Emergency Plans (IEP) of their respective units.
 Regular incident simulations ensure that the teams are capable of acting efficiently.
-An internal system is used to record simulations and actual incidents.
+An internal rse system is used to record simulations and actual ne incidents.